 After an hour of watching over six thousand attendees scamper around the hall trying to find their seats, Tony Robbins jumps onto the stage, full of bravado, ready to take on the role of a messiah for the crowds standing before him.

 Like an aerobic instructor from the 80’s, he prompted us to jump, clap and sing along to his signature song Life by Haddaway until it crescendoed with Tony screaming “Say yes!”

-According to Tony, we need to be in what he refers to as a ‘peak state‘ which is both physiological and mental, where everything within us is galvanized to attain excellence in every area of our life such as career, relationships, health and spirituality.
+According to Tony, we need to be in what he refers to as a ‘peak state‘ which is both physiological and mental—where everything within us is galvanized to attain excellence in every area of our life such as career, relationships, health and spirituality.

 Based on your personal history, you’ll see that it’s an uphill battle to commit to anything or anyone if your heart’s not in it.
-You can sign fancy contracts and make verbal promises but if you don’t feel genuinely devoted to whatever it is you’re signing up for, you’re setting yourself up for failure.
+You can sign fancy contracts and make verbal promises, but if you don’t feel genuinely devoted to whatever it is you’re signing up for, you’re setting yourself up for failure.
 The temptation to give up will inevitably arise when the going gets tough.

 A commitment to excellence can be traced in the careers of anyone who is a master of their craft, whether they’re a performer, IT genius, athlete or scientist.
-The late Steve Jobs, ex-CEO of Apple, said, “people with passion can change the world for the better”.
-He claimed that it was his passion for his work that led him to innovative tech breakthroughs that changed the world.
+The late Steve Jobs, ex-CEO of Apple, said: “people with passion can change the world for the better”.
+He claimed that it was his passion for his work that led him to innovative breakthroughs that changed the world.

 A desire and capacity to go above and beyond mediocrity is often what separates average performers and amateurs from extraordinary performers.
 Cal Newport, author of So Good They Can’t Ignore You, states, “It is a lifetime accumulation of deliberate practice that again and again ends up explaining excellence.”

-Here are five signposts that indicate whether or not you are passionate and committed enough to stick with something you’ve set your mind on:
+To confirm if you are genuinely prepared to make a commitment, look for the five signposts that indicate whether or not you are passionate and committed enough to stick with something you’ve set your mind on:

 1. You’ll make time for it in your schedule no matter what: When you’re dedicated and committed to something, you’ll make time for it no matter how busy you are.
 If you dream about becoming a pro tennis player, you’ll unfailingly attend tennis practice every single day no matter how tired you get from school or work.
 If you love your dog, you’ll always feed him on time and take him out for evening walks and schedule enough playtime to make him feel nurtured.

 2. You are uncompromising and relentless in your pursuit: A passionate person who has set their mind on achieving their goals is definitely a force to be reckoned with.
 No matter what obstacles they face, the idea of giving up never crosses their mind.
 Unlike someone who is half-hearted in their efforts, they will try harder and tirelessly look for solutions, because quitting isn’t an option for them.

 3. You don’t mind the inconveniences and challenges it brings: Any pursuit that’s worth its salt will bring its own share of inconveniences and challenges that’ll test your commitment.
 It’s during those times that you’ll realize just how important your dream is to you.
 When your actions are imbued with purpose and you’re passionate about what you’re doing, you will find the challenges you encounter to be invigorating.

 4. You’re willing to make sacrifices and compromises if needed: A committed person is willing to tolerate short-term pain for long-term gain.
 They don’t mind giving up instant gratification and making the sacrifices needed to realize their goals.
 Passion is what will push a runner across the finish line when they’re exhausted.
 It’s only passion that will inspire you to maintain a steady discipline and accept the opportunity costs of all the efforts and time you’re expending.

-For example, a person who’s passionate about art and who feels committed to becoming an expert in their field will spend almost every single dollar and minute of their day to immerse themselves in learning about all aspects of art – the history, techniques, styles and genres.
-Art becomes as natural as the blood that flows through their veins and becomes an integral part of their being.
+For example, a person who’s passionate and committed to becoming an expert in the field of art will spend almost every single dollar and minute of their day immersing themselves in all aspects of art: the history, techniques, styles and genres.
+Art becomes as natural as the blood that flows through their veins, and it becomes integral to their identity.